1.2 — Disability adjudication process

 It is the role of the DAU to make the determination of whether or not the applicant is “a person with a disability” under the ODSP Act, assign a medical review date if the person’s medical condition is likely to improve and respond to appeals related to a determination of disability.

 Completion of the Disability Determination Package (DDP)

-The DDP contains the approved application forms used to obtain verified information related to an applicant’s disability, medical condition(s), impairment(s), restriction(s) and likely duration.
+The DDP/D-DPP is the Ministry approved application form used to obtain verified information related to an applicant’s disability, medical condition(s), impairment(s), restriction(s) and likely duration.